Can Weed Make You Infertile? The Real Answer

 weed and female fertility

 Our understanding of female fertility and cannabis use is about as mixed and uncertain as it is for males.
-In both cases, clinical research and analyses have produced an array of results, and additional studies are needed before any conclusive statements can be made.
+Clinical research and analyses have produced various results in both cases, and additional studies are needed before any conclusive statements can be made.
 But with adverse outcomes appearing in several studies over the years, many hopeful parents are erring on the side of caution and reducing cannabis consumption when trying to become pregnant.

 Proponents of reducing or abstaining from cannabis use during family planning periods have several studies to support their claims.
-A 2007 analysis of rhesus monkeys found an association between cannabis use and a more extended follicular phase, or the time an egg matures in an ovary during a menstrual period.
-The conclusion was supported by past studies of rhesus monkeys and ovulatory delays.
-More recently, human studies have suggested that cannabis use can impair fertility (2020) or reduce pregnancy chances (2021).
+A 2007 analysis of rhesus monkeys found an association between cannabis use and a more extended follicular phase, or the time an egg matures in an ovary during a menstrual period.4 More recently, human studies have suggested that cannabis use can impair fertility (2020) or reduce pregnancy chances (2021).

-These cautionary results are countered by various studies throughout the years.
+Various studies counter these cautionary results throughout the years.

 Two 2018 studies found cannabis use did not lower the chances of getting pregnant.
-A cohort study of 4,000 Canadian and American men and women saw “little overall association” between cannabis use and conception probability.
-That year also saw the national survey of family growth analyzing over 1,800 male and female participants from surveys conducted between 2002 and 2015.
-Their research of respondents aged 15 to 44 concluded that cannabis use did not affect pregnancy chances for women or men.
+A cohort study of 4,000 Canadian and American men and women saw “little overall association” between cannabis use and conception probability.2 That year, the national survey of family growth was also conducted, analyzing over 1,800 male and female participants from surveys conducted between 2002 and 2015.
+Their research of respondents aged 15 to 44 concluded that cannabis use did not affect pregnancy chances for women or men.5

-But, as researchers have noted in virtually every study, additional research is required to better understand the subject.
+But, as researchers have noted in virtually every study, additional research is required to understand the subject better.
 According to researchers, we remain primarily in the dark on the topic.
-Some researchers have noted “critical gaps” in research on the effects of cannabis on pregnant women, breastfeeding women, and infants.
+Some researchers have noted “critical gaps” in research on the effects of cannabis on pregnant women, breastfeeding women, and infants.6

 How to Reduce Infertility Risks while Using Cannabis